Skip to content

 SubjunctiveWishes / doubts / emotionsEspero que comas.

-ProgressiveRight nowEstoy comiendo pizza.
+ProgressiveRight nowEstoy comiendo.

 Preterite vs Imperfect — The Most Common Confusion